csabimvp/password-manager-cpp/Password-Manager-App/readme.md

 - Accounts

 - Reading and Exporting files to match specific formats, CSV, Tabular, json?
+-- Load Database from Cloud or Local.
+Insert Path every time or Hardcode it?

 ## User Interface:
 ### Main menu: